syncfusion-content/uwp-docs/uwp/SfPivotGrid/OLAP/Getting-Started.md

         }
     }
 }

 {% endhighlight %}

-N> **"OlapDataChanged"** event should be hooked before setting the current report to OlapDataManager.
+N> `OlapDataChanged` event should be hooked before setting the current report to OlapDataManager.

 Next declare a global reference to OlapManagerService’s IOlapDataProvider.
-In the **OlapDataManager_OlapDataChanged method**, call the **"SetConnection"** method to initialize the connection.
+In the **OlapDataManager_OlapDataChanged method**, call the `SetConnection` method to initialize the connection.
 Then call the **GetJSONDataAsync** operation by passing parameters of serialized OlapReport and the MDX query generated from the current OlapReport.
 The resultant serialized CellSet is assigned to JSONData of SfPivotGrid’s OlapDataManager.

 {% highlight c# %}